 Each asset class offers different degrees of risk and reward.
 Here are the three most common asset classes, ranked from least risky to the riskiest:

 - Cash: This is the least risky, but the return is negative once you've taken out the cost of inflation.
 Money market funds and certificates of deposit are in this category.

 - Bonds: There many types of bonds, but they are all fixed-income investments.
 The safest are U.S. Treasury bonds.
 They are 100% guaranteed by the federal government and offer a slightly higher return than cash.
 State and municipal bonds offer slightly greater risk and reward.
-Corporate bonds offer a greater returns higher risk of default.
+Corporate bonds offer a greater returns but a higher risk of default.
 That's especially true for junk bonds.
-You should also look at international bonds, including emerging markets, as well as domestic.
+You should also look at international bonds, including emerging markets, as well as domestic ones.

 - Stocks: These are riskier than bonds because you can lose 100% of your investment.
 Over time, stocks offer the greatest return and will generally outpace inflation.
 Within stocks, there are three sub-categories based on how large the capitalization is: small cap, mid cap, and large cap.
 Like bonds, you should have some international and emerging market stocks as well as domestic.

 There are many other classes that you should also consider:

 - Derivatives: These offer the highest risk and returns.
-Keep in mind you can lose MORE than your investment.
+Keep in mind that you can lose more than your investment.

 - Currencies: As the dollar declines over the long term, it's good to have assets denominated in foreign currencies such as the euro.
 When the dollar is weak, then the euro is strong.
 The two mixed economies are the same size, so they compete with each other in the forex market.

 How Does Asset Allocation Work?